-Recall from Theorem \ref{plrate_theo} in Section \ref{sec:nonconvex convergence rate}, which provides a geometric convergence guarantee in function value for the RESIST algorithm with P{\L} functions.
-The terms $C_0$ and $\Delta$ can be upper bounded by some quantities, which are functions of the number of data samples $N$.
-In the following theorem, we will show explicitly how the convergence performance in Theorem \ref{plrate_theo} is related to the number of data samples, which is often referred to as sample complexity. \begin{theo} With ERM formulation in \eqref{eqn: ERM} and with $N$ i.i.d. training samples at each node $i$, under Assumptions~\ref{claim2}, \ref{asumpt1_nonconvex}, \ref{pl_assumption} and \ref{boundedassumpstat}, the function value sequence $\{f(\widehat{\bw}^s(s))\}_s$ for any $h \in (0, \frac{2}{L})$ and $ J > \frac{ \tau M\log( 2M^{\frac{3}{2}}(\sqrt{M}+1) )}{\log( 1-\beta^{\tau M} )^{-1}} + \tau M +2$ has a geometric rate in $s$ to an $\cO(h+\frac{1}{\sqrt{N}})$ ball around the minimum statistical risk function value $\cR^*_{\SR}$ with high probability.
-In particular, for any $\epsilon' \in (0,1)$, for any large enough $N > 1$ and $\sqrt{M} > \mu$ we have that:
+We now extend the statistical refinement developed for the strongly convex case to the Polyak--{\L}ojasiewicz (P{\L}) function class.
+Theorem~\ref{plrate_theo} in Sec.~\ref{sec:nonconvex convergence rate} established geometric convergence of RESIST in function value under the P{\L} condition for fixed data realizations.
+As in the strongly convex setting, the constants $C_0$ and $\Delta$ appearing in that result depend on the particular data realization.
+The following theorem makes their dependence on the sample size $N$ explicit and characterizes the corresponding statistical learning rate (i.e., the sample complexity) under the P{\L} condition. \begin{theo} Consider the ERM formulation in \eqref{eqn: ERM} with $N$ i.i.d.\ training samples at each node.
+Under Assumptions~\ref{claim2}, \ref{asumpt1_nonconvex}, \ref{pl_assumption}, and \ref{boundedassumpstat}, suppose the stepsize satisfies $h \in (0, \frac{2}{L})$ and the parameter $J$ satisfies \( J > \frac{ \tau M\log\!\big( 2M^{\frac{3}{2}}(\sqrt{M}+1) \big)}{\log\!\big( (1-\beta^{\tau M})^{-1} \big)} + \tau M +2 \).
+Then the function value sequence $\{f(\widehat{\bw}^s(s))\}_s$ generated by RESIST converges geometrically in the $s$-time scale to a neighborhood of the minimum statistical risk $\cR^*_{\SR}$ whose radius scales as $\cO\!\left(h+\frac{1}{\sqrt{N}}\right)$ with high probability.
+In particular, for any $\epsilon' \in (0,1)$, for sufficiently large $N$ and $\sqrt{M} > \mu$, we have